nytlabs/streamtools/README.md

 streamtools
 ===========

-Streamtools is creative tool for working with streams of data.
+Streamtools is a creative tool for working with streams of data.
 It provides a vocabulary of data processing operations, called blocks, that can be connected to create online data processing systems without the need for programming or complicated infrastructure.

 Streamtools is built upon a few core principles:
 - Working with data should be a responsive, exploratory practice.
 Streamtools allows you to immediately ask questions of the data as it flows through the system (see: [Creative Abduction](https://github.com/nytlabs/streamtools/wiki#philosophy)).